MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-large-index.md

 # Index large data sets in Azure AI Search

-If your search solution requirements include indexing big data or complex data, this article articulates strategies for accommodating long running processes on Azure AI Search.
+If you need to index large or complex data sets in your search solution, this article explores strategies to accommodate long-running processes on Azure AI Search.

-This article assumes familiarity with the [two basic approaches for importing data](search-what-is-data-import.md): *pushing* data into an index, or *pulling* in data from a supported data source using a [search indexer](search-indexer-overview.md).
+These strategies assume familiarity with the [two basic approaches for importing data](search-what-is-data-import.md): *pushing* data into an index, or *pulling* in data from a supported data source using a [search indexer](search-indexer-overview.md).
 If your scenario involves computationally intensive [AI enrichment](cognitive-search-concept-intro.md), then indexers are required, given the skillset dependency on indexers.

 This article complements [Tips for better performance](search-performance-tips.md), which offers best practices on index and query design.
 A well-designed index that includes only the fields and attributes you need is an important prerequisite for large-scale indexing.